SAhmad75/AutoML/README.md

 - Upload and preprocess datasets
 - Select and train various machine learning models
+- Choose whether you want to do encoding
 - Perform hyperparameter tuning
 - Evaluate and compare model performance
 - Download and save trained models